ryanhellyer/spam-destroyer/README.md

 In tests, Spam Destroyer proved 20x more effective than Akismet.
 While both can be used simultaneously, they employ different anti-spam strategies.
 For servers burdened by spam, is preferable to use Spam Destroyer as well as Aksimet, as it blocks spam before hitting your WordPress database, reducing Akismet's workload.

+## Limitations of this Alpha version
+Unlike the stable release, this version does not include a fall-back CAPTCHA for when a user may fail the CAPTCHA due to a browser or general site problem.
+It also doesn't include support for bbPress, WP multisite, BuddyPress, Jetpack contact forms etc.

 ## Installation

 1. Download the plugin and extract it.